Lawrence (Lance) Duncan IV

 Intros delivered

-Growing up and working in Washington across entrepreneurial, asset management, and public policy spaces has taught me something fundamental: being in the right room at the right time matters more than almost anything else.
-When I talk to the founders, investors, and operators in my life, I keep hearing the same thing.
+Years later, working in Washington across entrepreneurial, asset management, and public policy spaces, the same shape kept appearing: being in the right room at the right time matters more than almost anything else.
+Founders, investors, and operators in my life keep telling me the same thing.
 The introductions that actually change trajectories, the co-founder, the lead investor, the advisor who picks up the phone, overwhelmingly trace back to a network someone already had.

 “Being in the right room at the right time matters more than almost anything else.”

 After graduating from Amherst College, I joined an asset management firm investing across public and private markets.
-Working inside a firm where trust, client relationships, and long-term reputation are the operating currency reinforced something I see everywhere in the founders, investors, and operators around me: the ecosystems that produce real value are built slowly, through repeated interaction.
+Working inside that firm, where trust and long-term reputation are the operating currency, sharpened the pattern: the ecosystems that produce real value are built slowly, through repeated interaction.
 They’re aristocracies, and the aristocracy works, because the people inside it have been tested over time.

-Every room shared, every commitment kept, every co-sign from someone whose judgment is already trusted adds to a collective record of who shows up and who delivers.
-That record is real.
+The testing is the part worth keeping.
+Every room shared, every commitment kept, every co-sign from someone the network already trusts adds to a ledger of who shows up and who delivers.
+That ledger is real.
 It just doesn’t exist in any structured form.
 It lives in individual memories and private introductions.
 It doesn’t travel beyond the circle where it was built, and it doesn’t compound the way it should.
 Vesper is the structure that makes it visible and portable.

 “In an environment where flakiness is the quiet default, being someone people can count on becomes the most valuable thing you can be.”

 So I taught myself to build the system that should exist.
-Full-stack engineering, AI architecture, geospatial infrastructure, whatever Vesper’s architecture demanded.
+Full-stack engineering, AI architecture, geospatial infrastructure.
 The matching algorithm and reputation framework at its core are the subject of provisional patents filed with the USPTO.

 — Lawrence (Lance) Duncan IV